 As I said, the amp doesn’t come with an overwhelming amount of knobs or switches.
-The amp is very usable with just the controls on the amp itself, utilizing the Fender Fuse software is absolutely optional (though of course the software does make things easier).
+It’s very usable with just the controls on the amp itself and utilizing the Fender Fuse software is absolutely optional (though, of course, the software does make things easier).
 The only thing I would say it misses is a ‘mid’ knob, which can be pretty vital for creating a good tone.
-Luckily though, the amp models come with a pre-set mid-setting, so the British amp models will have plenty of mids, whereas the American ‘90s amp models are fairly scooped.
+Luckily though, the amp models come with a pre-set mid-setting.
+So the British amp models will have plenty of mids, whereas the American ’90s amp models are fairly scooped.

 Presets are easily edited with the knobs on the face of the amp, and then saved with the Save button on top.

-There are 24 fully customisable factory presets that can all be accessed right on the amp.
+There are 24 fully customizable factory presets that can all be accessed right on the amp.
 There are three banks of eight presets.
-You can see which bank you’re on by looking at the colour of the LED light.
-Green = bank 1, orange = bank 2, and red = bank 3.
+You can see which bank you’re on by looking at the color of the LED light.
+Green = bank 1, Orange = bank 2, and Red = bank 3.

-The good thing is, with the Fender Fuse software, you can put any preset on any slot regardless of what amp name is next to it on the amp.
-So it’s completely possible to fill the entire amp with just ‘65 Princeton Reverb presets if you wanted to.
+With the Fender Fuse software, you can also put any preset on any slot regardless of what amp name is next to it on the amp.
+So it’s completely possible to fill the entire amp with just ’65 Princeton Reverb presets if you wanted to.

 The USB connectivity opens you up to a whole world of tweaking.
-The USB port plugs straight into your computer (making it one of the easiest ways to achieve this), and after downloading the driver and the app, you’re ready to start playing around with the software.
+The USB port plugs straight into your computer (making it one of the easiest ways to achieve this).
+After downloading the driver and the app, you’re ready to start playing around with the software.
 The Fender Fuse software is easy to use, with big buttons and eye-catching visuals.
 The digital amp-face will match its appearance with that of the amp you’re simulating.
-So the British ‘60s will actually look like a Vox amp, and the American ‘90s will look like a Dual Rectifier.
+So the British ’60s will actually look like a Vox amp, and the American ’90s will look like a Dual Rectifier.